 One of the most common questions asked about studying abroad is how much a program costs.

-Learn some of the financial aid basics on how you can potentially use financial aid to assist you with studying abroad.
-You can also call or email the Financial Aid Office for more information.
+Learn some of the financial aid basics on how you can potentially use financial aid to assist you with study abroad tuition costs.
+Contact the Financial Aid Office for more information.

 The VA Educational Benefits will cover a course that is required for completion of a degree plan.
 These courses will be listed in your degree plan in JagTrax.
 However, these courses can be paid for by the VA if a course substitution is approved.
 To complete a course substitution, visit the academic department of your major or Academic Advising (if you currently have less than 60 credit hours).
 Turn in the completed Course Substitution Request Form (which can be found on our FAQ page) to the Registrar's office and inform your VA School Certifying Official.
 VA will only pay tuition and mandatory fees associated with the course, they will not pay for any travel related costs.